Skip to content

 Table schemas Validate incoming data against expected schema

-Table mappings Route events to correct destination tables
+Destination table metadata Route events to correct downstream tables

 On restart, ETL loads this state and resumes from where it left off.